sunnykr-7/invoice-automation-ocr/README.md

-#  Invoice Automation using OCR
+#  Invoice Automation using OCR And Python

 ##  Overview